Religion and video games: Defining religion and religious elements

 Religion has several definitions.
-Religions that are organized can be seen as cultural systems, with corresponding behavior and practice.
+Religious groups that are organized can be seen as cultural systems, with corresponding behavior and practice.
 They often have sacred texts and holy places.
 A religious experience, however, does not necessarily have to be understood through an established religious framework.

 Themes and questions about life and death, innocence and guilt and violence are existential in nature; while they are not immediately understood as "religious", they are about the meaning of life.

 Use of religious elements

 Video game developers use religious and spiritual themes to involve the player more deeply in the game.
 Video game developer Shigeru Miyamoto, who used to play outside as a child, used his experiences and memories of exploring the forest and discovering a Buddhist temple in the design of his video games.
 Canadian developer BioWare (Mass Effect, Dragon Age) has in its offices several encyclopedias on religion, as well as the Book of the Dead.

 The negative portrayal of religions has been criticized.

 Religious elements are used in two ways: explicit and implicit.
 They are seen side by side in video games and do not exclude each other.
 Religion in Mass Effect, for instance, can be understood as an "unseen character".